Release date of September 19, 2023.

-Authors Lisa Mercer and Terresa Moses.
+Authors Lisa Mercer and Terresa Moses

 Foreword by Dr. Cheryl D. Miller